-Apple TV+ is gaining more and more momentum as time moves forward.
+Apple TV+ continues to gain momentum as time moves forward.
 The streaming service has become conveniently available across multiple devices, with a large number of exclusive original shows to serve as its backbone.

 The service features a web and mobile application, as well as compatibility with any Apple TV 4k, Roku, Amazon Fire TV, PlayStation, and Xbox device.
 Essentially, the application works with any and all modern entertainment systems you have.

 This kind of convenience isn’t unheard of for streaming services, but one huge benefit separating Apple TV+ from the herd is the competitive pricing that comes with it.
 While other streaming services continue to slowly creep their prices upwards, Apple TV+ remains at a flat $4.99 per month, with a current plan that gives new users a week for free.

 This deal only looks sweeter in the face of the originals Apple TV+ has created.
 Each are high quality, passionately created pieces of art in all genres that you can only find on Apple TV+.
 Here’s just a small number of new shows.

 A lifelong dream of working in music hasn’t quite panned out in the way Josh wanted.
 After an attempt at marriage that fails before it begins, our protagonist finds himself in a very grounded situation in which he has much to be grateful for and much to be disappointed over.

 The show displays a balancing act between dark comedy and heartfelt drama that speaks to the growing adults who await the gravity of life to present some definitive meaning or purpose that makes everything worthwhile.
 It’s the writing, directing, and acting performance by Gorden-Levitt that makes this show an entertaining, down-to-earth window into our own lives and strife.